bitonic/mazzo.li/posts/crc-tips.md

 The functions I presented are precisely the functions we needed for a distributed filesystem.
 However knowing that CRCs can be manipulated in this sort of way is useful in many circumstances.

 Fast software implementation of CRCs themselves rely on this kind of math.
-More generally, these functions come in handy whenever we need to distribute work on a block of checksummed data (maybe while implementing a [parallel decompressor](https://zlib.net/pigz/)), while still being able to check integrity.
+More generally, these functions come in handy whenever we need to distribute work on a block of checksummed data.

 ## Acknowledgements